MCTeamPotato/Opotato/README.md

 ____

 # Config
-config/opotato-mixins.properties → You can disable/enable the mixin of this mod hre.
+config/opotato-mixins.properties → You can disable/enable the mixin of this mod here.

 config/opotato-common.toml → You can disable/enable the DEBUG mode of Alternate Current here.